NASA's Morpheus lander in fiery crash at Cape Canaveral

 Project Morpheus began in partnership with privately owned Armadillo Aerospace, which is developing re-usable, suborbital vehicles that take off and land vertically.

-NASA, which has spent about $7 million (4.4 million pounds) on the project over the past 2-1/2 years, is interested in developing technologies that could be used to fly cargo to the moon and other future missions beyond Earth orbit.
+NASA, which has spent about $7 million on the project over the past 2-1/2 years, is interested in developing technologies that could be used to fly cargo to the moon and other future missions beyond Earth orbit.

 Project Morpheus was an example of what the former project manager called "Home Depot engineering" - low-budget projects that use existing resources and partner with non-traditional aerospace companies.